freddiehdxd/GoNextjs/README.md

-# GoNextjs — Self-Hosted Deployment Control Panel
+# GoNextjs — Nextjs Control Panel

 A lightweight, production-safe server control panel for deploying and managing web applications on a single Ubuntu 22.04+ server.
 Built with a Go backend and